- Quick steering

 The Edge’s rear seats fold down nearly flat to provide 73.4 cubic feet of space; with the seats up, the Edge has 39.2 cubic feet of cargo space.
 The Edge lacks some of the clever two-tier cargo floors of rivals.

 The Edge’s interior gained more muted plastics when it was redesigned in 2015, but while the textures and pieces work together, it’s not a $50,000 experience; it’s more apt at the $35,000 price point, where the metallic trim bands and simply curved expanses of dash make up for the relatively low resolution of the touchscreen.

 Good crash ratings meet excellent standard safety technology in the 2019 Edge.

 In its most recent crash tests, the Ford Edge has performed well, but there’s still room for improvement.

 We give it an 8 for safety.
 (Read more about how we rate cars.)

 The NHTSA grants the Edge a five-star rating for overall crash performance.
 It earns five stars on all subtests save for a four-star rating for rollover resistance.

-The IIHS says the Edge is “Good” in most tests, but just “Acceptable” in small-overlap driver-side impacts.
+The IIHS says the Edge is “Good” in most tests, but "Poor" for headlight quality.
 No Top Safety Pick award for you, Edge.